htw-inka/idiary/README.md

 Software base for interactive diaries and ebooks for mobile devices
 -------------------------------------------------------------------

-'iDiary' is a [cocos2d](http://cocos2d-iphone.org)-based software framework/base for creating interactive multimedia diaries or ebooks.
+__iDiary__ is a [cocos2d](http://cocos2d-iphone.org)-based software framework/base for creating interactive multimedia diaries or ebooks.
 It runs on the Apple iOS platform and has so far been tested on iPad 1 and 2.
 The software was created for interactive diaries used in workshops in the [Jewish Museum Berlin](http://www.jmberlin.de).

 Features